denyhosts/denyhosts/documentation/README-Installation-Debian-Buster.txt

 # Think of the editor, need to be confirmed ! #
 ###############################################
 # Check if iptables is really an essential prerequisite. ( #155 )
+# Denyhosts works without the Iptables package.
+Iptables is therefore not a prerequisite.
 sudo apt-get install iptables

 # DenyHosts works with EXIM.